Photo credit IStock Photo.

 Applicators: Applying the resin to a surface is best accomplished with mohair rollers or a brush.
 Working the resin into the reinforcement requires saturation rollers or squeegees.
 Spraying is usually recommended for gel coats and large jobs.

 Accessories: Proper safety and hygiene equipment, thickness, and temperature measurement are all considerations.
-As well, advanced techniques, such as vacuum bagging, require additional equipment and supplies.
+Advanced techniques, such as vacuum bagging, require additional equipment and supplies.
 We carry a full line of useful books and videos which will help you choose the accessories you will need for your project.

 Aircraft: Military, homebuilt, experimental, and commercial aircraft have used composite materials for years.